amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 Both mp4 and mov have the same codec but diferent containers.
 Using the same codec but changing the container is called 'muxing' or 'transmuxing' and is a light weight process because it does not involve codec changes.

 Here is the code to change a mov to a m4.
-Most of the code is similar to trim.c above but I encountered an
+Most of the code is similar to trim.c above but I encountered an issue when working with certain files where the trimmed file was shorted than expected, example trimmed 9 seconds but final file was about 7 seconds.

+On debugging I found that the trim.c breaks the packet reading while loop based on the stream index of the packet.
+If we do a ffmpeg -i we get

 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MDA1MDc5MCwtOTQ4Njk3NywtMjAzNT
+eyJoaXN0b3J5IjpbMTgxMDE5MjE2MywtOTQ4Njk3NywtMjAzNT
 gxODc1LDEwNTc5MzQ2NjUsLTE4Mjg1MTEzOTNdfQ==
 -->